purview-dev/dotnet-logging-source-generators/README.md

 services.AddLog<IProcessingServiceLogs>() // this is an auto-generated extension method.
 ```

-Although this is optional, if you chose to disable DI intergration.
+Although this is optional, if you chose to disable DI integration.

 ### ...Log!